FAQS + tips for getting started

 Q :: do you work directly with the homeowner?

 We can work either with trade professionals (designers, architects, contractors, etc.) or directly with their homeowner clients.
 If you are an individual homeowner, no job is too small!
 Feel free to contact us to get started.

 Q :: Can you give me a quote?

-To properly quote your project, we'll need an idea of what kind of design you or your client is looking for, quantity and dimensions, what kind of glass you'd like to use (clear textures, colored glass, opaque glass, antique glass, bevels, rondels, etc.), and whether you would like the art glass triple-insulated.
+To properly quote your project, we'll need an idea of project scope: what kind of design you or your client is looking for, panel quantity and dimensions, what kind of glass you'd like to use (clear textures, colored glass, opaque glass, antique glass, bevels, rondels, etc.), and whether you would like the art glass triple-insulated.
 We'll also factor in delivery and installation if that is a service you would need as well.
 Sometimes clients won't know any of these details yet, and that's ok!
-Let's figure it out together in a consultation, and then we can give you a better idea of pricing:
+Let's figure it out together in a consultation, and then we can give you a better idea of pricing.

-Pricing for a leaded glass panel is typically based on the complexity of the design and type of glass/materials used.
+Pricing for a leaded glass panel is based on the complexity of the design and type of glass/materials used.
 Straight lines and geometrics are at the lower end; organics and nature scenes are toward the higher end.
-A quote stands for 60 days as material pricing can change or materials can be discontinued.
+A quote stands for 60 days, as material pricing can change or materials can be discontinued.